 On my way home from a haircut after work last Friday, I heard a brief interview with a woman who had gone to her son’s grade 9 sex ed class.
 This was in a public school in Michigan.
 She got angry enough about the perspective being presented that she hollered obscenities at those leading the class.

 I agreed with some of her objections to what was being presented to the children.
 The view of sex that was being promulgated by the speakers was faulty.
 She does not seem to be aware that her position begins with the same faulty premise.

-Both believe there is a profound separation between the spirit and the body.
+Both the presenters and the angry mom believe there is a profound separation between the spirit and the body.

-I agree that when we talk about sex with young people we must be careful.
-The message of abstinence must be delivered without shaming those who might be sexually active.
+When we talk about sex with young people we must be careful.
+The message of abstinence must be delivered without shaming those who are sexually active.
 It is important to let children know that abstinence is a state to which one can return.
-I do object to the implication that people who say no to sex, do so because they don’t, or wouldn’t enjoy it–those practicing abstinence have a pretty good idea that sex is pleasurable.
+I do object to the implication that people who say no to sex, do so because they don’t, or wouldn’t enjoy it–those practicing abstinence have a pretty good idea that sex is enjoyable.